 - Search for the customer and navigate to the Payment Allocation screen.

 - Identify the invoice with a balance to be written off.
 Enter the whole amount to be written off into the Adjustment field.
-In order for the process to work Brightpearl requires a balance in the payment field too, so just enter 0.01 for now, this will be removed in a moment.

 How to record bad debt using a quick credit